stefanyuk/EPAM-Final-project/README.md

 * /departments/department_id
   * GET - get department with a given id in json format
-  * PUT - update department with a given id
+  * PATCH - update department with a given id
   * DELETE - delete department with a given id
 ---
 * /orders